 members of AEA

-So Alexander Graham Bell was one of the leading figures in the development of airplanes and flights.
+So we’ve learned that Alexander Graham Bell was one of the leading figures in the development of airplanes and flights.
 Now let’s turn to his work with hydrofoils as he took his designs to the water.